twitchax/triage-bot/DEVELOPMENT.md

 - Replace unit tests by factoring out non-client code, and unit testing that; then, tear out `mockall`.
 - Add integration tests.
+- Change the DB test implementation to use a separate implementation of `new`, and abstract the schema creation into a separate function.
 - Improve documentation.

 ## Cool Ideas